abakan-zz/napi/docs/index.rst

    from napi import *
    exec(nsource)

-This will give define :func:`.neval` in your current namespace:
+This will define :func:`.neval` in your current namespace:

 .. ipython:: python